 Accessibility Best Practices

-Faculty should consider accessibility concerns and how to handle student accommodations when transitioning to remote teaching.
-The Department of Accessibility Services has prepared a list of faculty FAQs for this transition:
+Faculty should consider accessibility concerns and how to handle student accommodations when teaching remotely.
+The Department of Accessibility Services has prepared a list of faculty FAQs related to implementing accommodations remotely:

 Please implement the following best practices: